masc-ucsc/livehd/docs/lgraph.md

 will mean a 1 bit zero, and the memory will be incorrectly operated. `clk_pin` is the least significant bit of the `p` configuration.

+The memory usually has power of two sizes.
+If the size is not a power of 2, the address is rounded up.
+Writes to the invalid addresses will generated random memory updates.
+Reads should read random data.

 #### Forward Propagation